m1griffin/arrayfunc/docs/ArrayFunc.rst

-If it is known in advance that overflow cannot occur (due to the size of the numbers), or if overflow is a desired side effect, then overflow checking may be disabled via the "disovfl" parameter.
-Setting "disovfl" to true will *disable* overflow checking, while setting it to false will *enable* overflow checking.
-Checking is enabled by default, including when the "disovfl" parameter is not specified.
+If it is known in advance that overflow cannot occur (due to the size of the numbers), or if overflow is a desired side effect, then overflow checking may be disabled via the "matherrors" parameter.
+Setting "matherrors" to true will *disable* overflow checking, while setting it to false will *enable* overflow checking.
+Checking is enabled by default, including when the "matherrors" parameter is not specified.

 Disabling overflow checking can significantly increase the speed of calculation,